 For a Greener Top: 7 Eco-Friendly Roofing Options For Your Home Like 0 Twitter Zachary McGavin Follow Dec.
 11, 2018, 11:19 a.m. in Life and Styles Views: 181 Like us on facebook The roof is the peak of your house.
 It serves as your home’s protection against ultraviolet rays of the sun, wind, and heavy rainfalls.
 As such, it needs to be robust, durable and resistant to extreme weathers.
 Nowadays, the roof comes in several varieties.
 But the most popular among them are those made from eco-friendly materials.
 Environmentally friendly roofing is sustainable and beneficial for the people as well as for the environment.
 It also provides natural insulation and contains energy-saving features that can be an advantage to the homeowners.
 To have a greener top in your house, you can choose from these seven eco-friendly roofing options for your home.
 The Green Roof The green roof is one of the best options in choosing eco-friendly roofing for your home.
 It is partially or entirely covered with vegetation and growing mediums.
 It can add an aesthetic appeal to your home, protect roof covering layer, minimize noise and absorb rainwater.
 One of the benefits of using a green roof is its efficiency in heat absorption.
 These roofs are also one of the best roofing options when considering the factors that determine the quality of roofing insulation in your home.
 During the winter season, these roofs work as an additional insulator that traps heat and regulates the temperature inside your house.
 The White Roof A white roof or also known as the cool roof is one of the eco-friendly roofing options you can install in your home.
 It is painted with a solar-reflective white coating that can reflect up to 90 percent of sunlight.
 It is ideal for warmer days, especially during summer.
 The materials of a white roof can lessen the roof’s temperature and keep your home from the inside cool as well.
 The Recycled Shingles A recycled shingle is the most popular and the greenest among all the roofing options.
 It is made of recycled materials such as rubber, wood fiber, plastic, or the wastes from residential homes.
 The Recycled shingles are incredibly durable, aesthetically beautiful and also takes part in reducing garbage in the landfills.
 The Slate Tile Roof or Reclaimed Clay Tile A slate roofing is a natural stone product and one of the best eco-friendly roofing materials for your home.
 It can provide a beautiful and a Spanish-style appeal at the peak of your house.
 A slate roofing comes in a wide range of colors including green, purple, gray, red, and black.
 It is also available in different sizes and thickness.
 These ecologically friendly roofs will reduce the temperature inside your home and may help your property to last long.
 However, the slate tile roofing requires regular maintenance, and it is significantly heavy.
 Before you choose to install this kind of roof, make sure your house can take the weight.
 The Metal Roof The metal roof has energy-saving features making them one of the best eco-friendly roofing option you can install in your home.
 It can endure the roughest weather condition such as hail, snow, and heavy rainfalls.
 These roofs are insect and fire resistant which is perfect for residential and commercial use.
 Metal roofs come in a different array such as aluminum, copper, and steel.
 The Wood Shingles The wood shingles is an eco-friendly type of roof made from old-growth western cedar.
 These roofs are vulnerable to fire and cost more compared to other types of shingles.
 However, the wood shingles are energy efficient and can provide more natural insulation than of an asphalt shingles.
 The Clay Tile Roofs The clay tile is an environmentally friendly type of roofing that is also completely recyclable and ideal for homes with Mediterranean or Spanish design.
 These roofs won’t rot, and they are resistant to insect and fire damage.
 Clay tile roofs can withstand to heavy rains, snow and other intense weather.
 The clay tiles provide insulation for your home and require little maintenance to keep it in good condition.
 Takeaway Homeowners tend to realize the vast and overwhelming value that eco-friendly roofing can provide.
 Installing the types of roofs listed above can offer you numerous benefits including energy savings, natural insulation, extreme durability, and aesthetic appeal.
 When choosing an environmentally friendly roofing, pick the one that matches your needs, appropriate for your house and based on your personal preference.
 These roofing options need regular maintenance and professionals to install it in your home.
-Share Mail Messenger Twitter Pinterest Linkedin Comments Related Article Life and Styles My Ultimate Car Trip Playlist Life and Styles My Satellite Life and Styles Pregnant and Loving it?
+Published by Zachary McGavin Share Mail Messenger Twitter Pinterest Linkedin Comments Related Article Life and Styles DEAR WOMEN Life and Styles Escape from the BS Life and Styles It Is Still August Right?